DC37/Super-Mario-Paint/README.md

 * Pokesonicddrninja
 * Adolfobaez
 * Cakewut
+* SupraTheHedgehog
 * The Mario Paint Community
 * Many others...

 Tasklist:
 -----
+* Build user's guide... probably on this README or bundled with releases
+* Build contributor's guide... probably also on this README
 * Splash screen animation and other extras
 * Import AMS songs
 * Speedmarks